Thunder-Development/Dinoctyl/README.md

 <hr>

 # Latest update: 12.5.0
-Heliactyl 12.5.0 has now released upgrading the design, fixing bugs and adding a brand new features
+Heliactyl 12.5.0 has now released upgrading the design, fixing bugs and adding a brand new features<br>
 • Stripe: Users may now purchase coins via Stripe straight from Heliactyl

 <hr>